 Playing with toys is an important part of aging.
 Younger children use toys to discover their identity, help with cognition, learn cause and effect, explore relationships, become stronger physically, and practice skills needed in adulthood.
 Adults on occasion use toys to form and strengthen social bonds, teach, help in therapy, and to remember and reinforce lessons from their youth.

-A toymaker is the name of someone who makes toys.
+A toymaker is someone who makes toys.

 Submit your review